irmen/Pyro4/docs/source/install.rst

 Requirements
 ------------
 Pyro is written in 100% pure Python.
 It works on any recent operating system where a suitable Python implementation is available.
-Pyro4 works on the following Python versions: 2.6, 2.7, 3.2 and newer.
+Pyro4 works on the following Python versions: 2.7, 3.3 and newer.
 It also works with Pypy and IronPython.
-It may or may not work with Jython: there's no explicit compatibility and it's not tested with it.
+It may or may not work with Jython 2.7, or other Python versions: there's no explicit compatibility and it's not tested with it.
 If you need to use it with Jython, try Pyro version 4.34 or older if you run into issues.
 (if you only need to write client code in Jython/Java, consider using :doc:`pyrolite` instead)